apache/airflow/docs/howto/operator/apache/hdfs.rst

 Use the ``filepath`` parameter to mention the keyspace and table for the record.
 Use dot notation to target a specific keyspace.

-Use the ``regex`` parameter to poke until the provided record is found.

 .. _howto/operator:HdfsSensor: